What is The Network State

 “Gain diplomatic recognition.
 A startup society with sufficient scale should eventually be able to negotiate for diplomatic recognition from at least one pre-existing government, and from there gradually increased sovereignty, slowly becoming a true network state… As the population and economy of a startup society grow comparable to that of a legacy state, with millions of citizens and billions in income, it should eventually be able to attain recognition from existing sovereigns — and ultimately the United Nations.”

-Israel is cited repeatedly as an inspiration for the Network State, stating “Herzl’s work is a major inspiration” and referring to the desired venture capital state as a “distributed Zion”.
+Israel is cited repeatedly as an inspiration for the Network State, stating “Herzl’s work is a major inspiration” and referring to the desired venture capital state as a “decentralized Zion”.
 The Network State book finds a kindred spirit to the violent establishment of their own state, praising Israel’s achievements: “Their status as a nation state changed with time.
 The Jewish people were once a stateless nation, a diaspora group united by common ancestry and tradition without a land or government to call their own.
 Then, within living memory, they founded the state of Israel.”
 The same money behind the Network State (Andreessen Horowitz, Founders Fund) is also building a massive arsenal of weapons startups, many of which are confirmed in use in the genocide in Gaza.